Probiotic cleaning tablet dissolving in water showing active enzyme action

 • Commercial settings.
 Animal facilities, kennels, public restrooms, nurseries and care homes use probiotic cleaners routinely to manage recurring odour and residue without constant disinfection.

-viblii's probiotic surface cleaner — launching soon — targets exactly these hotspots.
-You can register interest in the product before launch.
+viblii's Probiotic Odour & Stain Remover — launching soon — targets exactly these hotspots.
+You can register your interest before launch.

 Limitations and Misconceptions